THE CYBERNETICS OF SOCIETY

-Both nature and culture are multi-causal, non-linear, synergistic, impossible to fathom, and difficult to control or even guide.
+Both nature and culture are multi-causal, non-linear, synergetic, impossible to fathom, and difficult to control or even guide.
 Their modern combination is awe-inspiring, the best antidote against hubris.

 Weaving "found" and "made" calls forth complications to be embraced, not bemoaned.